pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 ## 7. Updating each span

-Now we want to define our `updateSpan()` function so it will randomly change a span from redacted to revealed.
+Now we want our `updateSpan()` function to randomly change the currently selected (by `each()`) span from redacted to revealed.
 (Remember, this function will be called repeatedly over time on all the spans so that eventually they'll all be revealed.)

 In your `updateSpan` function:
 1. Generate a random number (note that in JavaScript we use `Math.random()` to generate a random number between `0` and `1`)